gbmhunter/blog/content/electronics/general/altium/altium-tricks-and-standards.md

 ## Stopping Rooms From Being Added To The PCB

 Also, rooms can get annoying when you don't need them.
-To disable rooms, click Project -> Project Options -> ECO Generation.
-Select Add Rooms and then choose 'Ignore Differences' from the drop-down menu on the right.
+To disable rooms, click _Project → Project Options → ECO Generation_.
+Select _Add Rooms_ and then choose _Ignore Differences_ from the drop-down menu on the right.
 Delete any existing rooms, and Altium will no longer automatically add them when you update the PCB.

 {{< figure src="/images/2011/09/altium-stopping-rooms-from-being-added-to-pcb.jpg" width="799px" caption="A screenshot showing how to stop Altium from adding rooms to the PCB."  >}}

 ## My Vias/Tracks disappear When I'm Routing!

-This is caused by Altium's "Automatically Remove Loops" function removing vias and tracks when you have more than one connected to the same trace.
-To stop this from happening, begin routing, and then press TAB.
+This is caused by Altium's _Automatically Remove Loops_ function removing vias and tracks when you have more than one connected to the same trace.
+To stop this from happening, begin routing, and then press _TAB_.
 The routing options windows will pop up.
-Navigate to the 'Interactive Routing Options' section and deselect "Automatically Remove Loops".
+Navigate to the _Interactive Routing Options_ section and deselect _Automatically Remove Loops_.

 ## Version Control Systems